explodinglabs/jsonrpcclient/README.rst

 .. note::

     To comply strictly with the JSON-RPC 2.0 protocol, one should use *either* positional or keyword arguments, but not both in the same request.
-See specs section 4.2, `Parameter Structures
+See section 4.2 of the specs, `Parameter Structures
     <http://www.jsonrpc.org/specification#parameter_structures>`_.

 If you don't need any data returned, use ``notify`` instead of ``request``.